May 16 coup: Course of events

 The plot was leaked once again early in the morning of May 16, and this time immediate action was taken.
 The Counter-Intelligence Command raised an alert that a mutiny was underway, and a detachment of military police was sent to round up the suspected perpetrators.
-Park moved to the Sixth District Army Headquarters to take personal control of the coup operations and salvage the plan.
+Park moved to the Sixth District Army Headquarters, now Mullae Park, to take personal control of the coup operations and salvage the plan.
 Park gave a speech to the assembled soldiers, saying:

 The speech was so successful that even the military police who had been dispatched to arrest the mutineers defected to their cause.
 With the Sixth District Army now secure under his control, Park chose Colonel Kim Jae-chun to organize the vanguard of the occupation of Seoul and dispatched a message to Chang Do-yong, instructing him to definitively join the coup or suffer the consequences of association with the civilian government.
-He then departed for Special Forces Command, where he issued instructions to cross the Han River and occupy the presidential residence at the Blue House.
+He then departed for Special Warfare Command, where he issued instructions to cross the Han River and occupy the presidential residence at the Blue House.

 Meanwhile, an artillery brigade occupied the central Army Headquarters and secured the downtown areas of Seoul north of the Han.
 By 4:15am, after a brief exchange of fire with loyalist military police who were guarding the bridge across the Han, Park's forces had occupied the administrative buildings of all three branches of government.
 They proceeded to seize the headquarters of the Korean Broadcasting System, issuing a proclamation announcing the Military Revolutionary Committee's seizure of power: